rico5550/Tic_Tac_Toe/common_errors.md

     Solution:
     Ensure your data adheres to the format required by the specific model.
 For our current setup, we use the davinci-002 model, which mandates the prompt-completion format.
     For easy conversion, navigate to the tools folder.
-Within, you'll find the utility file "convert_format.py" that converts standard JSON prompt-response data into the .jsonl prompt-completion format.
+Within, you'll find the utility file "tools/convert/convert_format.py" that converts standard JSON prompt-response data into the .jsonl prompt-completion format.
+    Make sure to remove all indentation the utility file "tools/convert/remove_indents.py" can help with that.

 2. Absence of API Key:
     Problem: